qianyilun/371-Project2/readme.txt

 			Minimux = 103ms, Maximun = 194ms, Average = 158.00ms

 	(3) With total and high loss: 1.0 (10 counts)

-		Client received NO packets and print out "All packets are lost" warning:
+		The client received NO packets and printed out "All packets are lost" warning:

 			Pinged csil-cpu6.csil.sfu.ca [206.12.16.220]  with 41 bytes of data: